0xbythesecond/azure-cloud-detection-Part-1-/README.md

 <p align="center"> <img src="https://i.imgur.com/DJmEXEB.png" height="50%" width="50%" alt="Enable All Microsoft Defender for Cloud Plans"/></p>

-After enabling the plan, Navigate back to the homepage for Defender for Cloud and select 'Workload Protections' on the left pane.
+After enabling the plan, navigate back to the homepage for Defender for Cloud and select 'Workload Protections' on the left pane.
 That will then present the following screen:

 <p align="center"> <img src="https://i.imgur.com/DJmEXEB.png" height="50%" width="50%" alt="Enable All Microsoft Defender for Cloud Plans"/></p>